Starting an Infusion Center: State Regulatory Landscapes

 The market for infusion therapy continues to grow.
 Many physician practices consider adding an infusion practice to increase ancillary services revenue, offer additional health care services to their existing patient population, or to simplify care coordination.
 Others may be interested in establishing a free-standing infusion center that is independent of group practices or hospitals.
 In either case, there are important regulations that must be first considered for each state.

-The National Infusion Center Association (NICA) is a 501(c)(3) nonprofit patient advocacy organization dedicated to protecting patients’ access to the infusion therapy they need through advocacy, education, and resource development.
+The National Infusion Center Association (NICA) is a nonprofit advocacy organization dedicated to protecting access to provider-administered therapies through advocacy, education, and resource development.